Updated by Lexi Rodrigo on March 10, 2018

 You’ll come across other pricing models, too, such as registration-based (which means that if one student registers for three different courses of yours, that counts as three registrations on your bill) or simple student count (so that if you have 50 registered students, you’re billed for 50 regardless of whether they’ve accessed the course or not – or even accessed multiple courses).
 Each has advantages and disadvantages, and some LMS providers offer a choice of pricing methods so that you can pick whichever works best for you.

-OK, now we’ve looked over those 6 criteria, we can hold them up against your priority outcome and see what are the most important features you’ll want in your LMS.
+OK, now we’ve looked at those 6 criteria, we can hold them up against your priority outcome and see what are the most important features you’ll want in your LMS.

 Experiment with Course Building